PedroGomesR/gh-gonest/README.md

 ---

-`gh-gonest` is a GitHub CLI extension that automatically detects and removes phantom notifications from deleted repositories.
+`gh-gonest` is a [GitHub CLI extension][gh-extension] that automatically detects and removes phantom notifications from deleted repositories.
 When repositories create issues with mass @mentions and then get deleted, they leave behind "ghost" notifications due to a GitHub bug that prevents them from being cleared through the GitHub UI.
 This tool finds and cleans them up, restoring your notification sanity.
-See more information [here](https://github.com/orgs/community/discussions/6874).
+See more information [here][github-discussion].

 ## 🎯 Problem